WHO WE ARE

 Trained by Macquarie university

-Ben has worked therapeutically with children, adolescents, and adults, within individual and group-therapy formats and has experience in several settings including schools, community outreach centres, private hospitals and in occupational rehabilitation.
-Ben works with clients presenting with various concerns, including Depression, Chronic Pain, Generalized Anxiety Disorder, Borderline Personality Disorder, Bulimia Nervosa, Schizophrenia, and Autism Spectrum Disorder.
+Ben has worked therapeutically with children, adolescents, and adults, within individual and group-therapy formats.
+He has experience within several settings including schools, community outreach centres, universities, and private hospitals.
+Ben has worked therapeutically with clients presenting with various disorders, including Depression, Generalized Anxiety Disorder, Panic Disorder, Borderline Personality Disorder, Bulimia Nervosa, Schizophrenia, and Autism Spectrum Disorder.

 Trained by University of New England